 If you want to do the trekking to Torres del Paine in one day because you don’t have much time, it is possible to go to the base viewpoint of the Torres and return to the starting point.

-The one-day trekking can be done on your own or hiring a tour in Spanish to the Mirador Base de las Torres del Paine.
-Includes: Pick up and transfer back to the hotel, Spanish speaking guide, picnic lunch and water.
+📷 The one-day trekking can be done on your own or hiring a tour in English to the Mirador Base de las Torres del Paine.
+Includes: Pick up and transfer back to the hotel, English speaking guide, picnic lunch and water.
 Entrance fees not included.

 Day 2 Refugio Las Torres to Italian camp: